mpolosak/game-of-life/README.md

 * setting custom rules
 * drawing a board using a mouse
 * saving a board to a text file or a PNG image
 * loading a board from a text file or a PNG image
+* changing colors of the game
 ## Dependencies
 * [sfml](https://www.sfml-dev.org/)
 * [boost](https://www.boost.org/)